+Terpenes, also known as terpenoids, are the scent stars of the plant world.
 While there are tens of thousands of terpenes in nature, not a lot of people know what they are, and fewer understand why they’re important.

 What are Terpenes?

-How do Terpenes work?
+How do Terpenes Work?

 Extraction can also minimize or eliminate terpenes from flower.
 Some companies actually extract terpenes from other plants (such as lavender or citrus fruit) and reintroduce them to their products to create something closer to whole-plant medicine, which is more competitive on the market.

-How to Use Terpenes?
+How to Use Terpenes

-What are the benefits of Terpenes?
+What are the Benefits of Terpenes?

-Consulting your cultivator or budtender is always a good place to start, but it’s not necessary.
+How do you find the terpene profile?
+Consulting your cultivator or budtender is a good place to start, but it’s not necessary.
 The nose knows, friends.
-Give your plant a big whiff and discern what scents you’re smelling.
+Give your plant a big whiff and notice what you’re smelling.
 Citrus?
 That’s limonene.
 Does it smell a little like a Christmas tree?
 That’s pinene for you.
 Getting a grassy, floral note, similar to that in lavender?
-That would be linalool, and has lavender’s characteristic sedative and analgesic (pain-killing) effects.
+That would be linalool which has lavender’s characteristic sedative and analgesic effects.

 Just be careful not to let your flower (or other herbs) dry out completely, or the terpenes will evaporate.
 Terpenes are abundant in a plant’s volatile oils (hence the use of essential oils in aromatherapy) and are lost for good when the plant is fully dry.
 That means that unless you store your herbs in airtight containers, they’ll degrade and eventually disappear.
 Reintroducing water to overly dry herbs in an attempt to reinvigorate them is a no-go.
 Once they’re gone, they’re gone.
 As anyone who’s ever tried to give new life to old flower will attest, rehydration is not a thing.